Create a Survey in less than 60 seconds!

 2. Revenues

-This may sound too obvious, but you don’t want to miss the insights that are hidden in plain sight.
+This may sound too obvious, but you don’t want to miss the insights hidden in plain sight.

-Improving customer experience has been shown to have a huge impact on top-line revenue.
+Improving customer experience has been shown to impact top-line revenue greatly.
 If your revenue has seen an increase with no other factors involved, it’s worth investigating if that was due to better CX.

 The link between CX and revenue is well established.
-A Forrester study recently found that for some industries, improving customer experience by just one point led to a billion dollars in added revenue.
+A Forrester study recently found that improving customer experience by just one point led to a billion dollars in added revenue for some industries.
 An increase in revenue a very strong indicator that your customer experience management is working.

-When looking into revenue data, eliminate factors such as reduced costs, and only factor in the revenue generated by sales.
-Then you know you’re looking at the customer-facing aspect of revenues.
+When looking into revenue data, eliminate factors such as reduced costs and only factor in the revenue generated by sales.
+Then you know you’re looking at the customer-facing aspect of payments.
 An increase in sales is the best case you could make for investing more in customer experience management.

 2. Customer Retention Data